Chain-of-Note: Enhancing Robustness in Retrieval-Augmented Language Models: Appendix

-In this paper, we introduce the \textsc{Chain-of-Noting (CoN)} framework, a novel methodology designed to enhance the robustness of RALMs.
+In this paper, we introduce the \textsc{Chain-of-Note (CoN)} framework, a novel methodology designed to enhance the robustness of RALMs.
 The central concept of \textsc{CoN} revolves around the generation of sequential reading notes for each retrieved document.
 This process allows for an in-depth assessment of document relevance to the posed question and aids in synthesizing this information to craft the final answer.
-We utilized ChatGPT to generate the initial training data for \textsc{CoN}, which was further refined using an LLaMa-2 7B model.
-Our tests across various open-domain QA benchmarks reveal that RALMs integrated with \textsc{CoN} considerably surpass traditional RALMs in performance.
+Our experiments show that GPT-4, when equipped with \textsc{CoN}, outperforms the \textsc{Chain-of-Thought} approach.
+Besides, we utilized GPT-4 to create 10K \textsc{CoN} data, subsequently trained on a LLaMa-2 7B model.
+Our experiments across four open-domain QA benchmarks show that RALMs equipped with \textsc{CoN} significantly outperform standard fine-tuned RALMs.